DistributedMARLPredatorPrey/bootstrap/README.md

 This repository contains all the use cases of the *Distributed MARL Predator-Prey* Project.
 It allows you to:
-1. Train two separate MARL models for Predator and Preys.
-Using a data augmentation approach, agents' experiences are collected from multiple parallel environments.
+1. Train the MARL System.
+Agents' experiences are collected from multiple parallel environments and integrated into a centralized dataset, ultimately used for the learning process.
-2. Simulate multiple Predator-Prey MARL environments, if a previous training phase is completed;
+2. Simulate multiple Predator-Prey MARL environments, if a previous training phase has been completed;
-3. Plot the agents of an environment in a 2D scatterplot;
+3. Plot the agents of an environment in a 2D scatterplot animation;
 4. Plot the Critic network loss tendency over time.

 ## Prerequisites